The ASTRID Simulation at z=0: From Massive Black Holes to Large-scale Structure: Introduction

 The next decade promises an unprecedented influx of observational data related to MBHs.
 With the James Webb Space Telescope (JWST) opening up a new frontier for high-z AGN science, MBHs formed in the first billion years after the Big Bang are now being observed \citep{Ubler2023_highz_QSO, Matthee2024_highzqso}.
 This data provides valuable insights into theories for how MBHs are seeded (e.g., \citealt{jeon202}).
 Scaling relations derived from local galaxies show that these MBHs are overmassive compared to their hosts, posing challenges to the existing theory of the formation and growth of MBHs.
-The next generation of X-ray missions, e.g., Athena \citep{Nandra2013}, AXIS \citep{Mushotzky2018}, and LynX \citep{TheLynxTeam2018}, will increase the current X-ray flux sensitivity by at least one order of magnitude, and aim to explore larger areas and the deeper Universe.
+The next generation of X-ray missions, e.g., Athena \citep{Nandra2013}, AXIS \citep{Mushotzky2018}, and LynX \citep{TheLynxTeam2018}, will increase the current X-ray flux sensitivity by at least 1 order of magnitude, and aim to explore larger areas and the deeper Universe.
 They will be able to identify compact MBH binaries at small separations.
-Moreover, upcoming surveys such as the Roman High Latitude Survey \citep[HLS:][]{Wang2022_HLS} and the Vera Rubin Observatory Legacy Survey of Space and Time \citep[LSST:][]{Ivezic2019} will reveal a broader and fainter MBH population.
+Moreover, upcoming surveys such as the Roman High Latitude Survey \citep{Wang2022_HLS} and the Vera Rubin Observatory Legacy Survey of Space and Time \citep[LSST:][]{Ivezic2019} will reveal a broader and fainter MBH population.

-The recently inaugurated era of gravitational wave astronomy (GW) has opened up new avenues for understanding the intricate nature of MBH formation and interactions.
-Recent reports by the Pulsar Timing Array (PTA) collaborations (NANOGrav \citep{Agazie2023_nanograv_pta}, EPTA+InPTA \citep{EPTACollaboration2023_EPTA_GWB}, and CPTA \citep{Xu2023_CPTA}) provide evidence for a stochastic gravitational wave background (GWB) at nanohertz frequencies.
+The recently inaugurated era of gravitational-wave (GW) astronomy has opened up new avenues for understanding the intricate nature of MBH formation and interactions.
+Recent reports by the Pulsar Timing Array (PTA) collaborations (NANOGrav \citep{Agazie2023_nanograv_pta}, EPTA+InPTA \citep{EPTACollaboration2023_EPTA_GWB}, and CPTA \citep{Xu2023_CPTA}) provide evidence for a stochastic gravitational-wave background (GWB) at nanohertz frequencies.
 The primary source of the GWB at these frequencies is believed to be the population of MBH mergers with mass $M_{\mathrm{BH}}\gtrsim10^{8}$~\Msun\ \citep{Burke-Spolaor2019}.
 Continuous waves (CWs) from individual MBH binaries are expected to be observed in the next few years \citep{Rosado2015, Kelley2018_SS, Mingarelli2017}.
-Additionally, the Laser Interferometer Space Antenna (LISA) \citep{Amaro-Seoane2017_LISA}, expected to launch in the mid-2030s, is set to explore GW signals emitted at millihertz frequencies, targeting MBH mergers at the lower mass end ($M_{\mathrm{BH}}\lesssim 10^{8}$~\Msun) \citep{Katz2020, Wang2025}.
+Additionally, the Laser Interferometer Space Antenna (LISA) \citep{Amaro-Seoane2017_LISA}, expected to launch in the mid-2030s, is set to explore GW signals emitted at millihertz frequencies, targeting MBH mergers at the lower-mass end ($M_{\mathrm{BH}}\lesssim 10^{8}$~\Msun) \citep{Katz2020, Wang2025}.

 Fully leveraging the wealth of GW and EM observations in the near future requires a cosmological simulation that hosts a large population of MBH mergers, spans a wide mass range and various galactic environments, and incorporates improved models for MBH dynamics.
 In this work, we present the \astrid\ simulation at $z=0$.
 Below, we briefly list some of \astrid 's key features.